-For motorcycles equipped with a windshield: Do not use cleaners hard strona or sponges as they will cause dulling or scratching.
-Some cleaning compounds for plastic may leave scratches on the windshield.
+For motorcycles equipped with a windshield: Do not use strong cleaners or hard sponges as they will cause dulling or Some scratching. cleaning compounds for plastic may leave scratches on the windshield.
 Test the product on a small hidden part of the windshield to make sure that it does not leave any marks.
-If the windshield is scratched. use a quality plastic polishing compound after washing.
+If the windshield is scratched, use a quality plastic polishing compound after washing.